| | | |

 A row of crispy baked Green Chile Chicken Firecrackers from Cuisine Adventures sitting on a white plate.

-This is definitely something that you want to eat with a dipping sauce.
+These firecrackers are definitely something that you want to eat with a dipping sauce.
 Maybe some salsa or hot sauce.
 I had some spicy green chili sauce in my refrigerator, so I used that, and it improved the taste dramatically.

 I do appreciate the crunchy shells.
 They have the taste and texture of an egg roll, but it’s enjoyable.
 The size and shape make great finger-food.
 I love how the ends get crispy after baking, and the middles stay soft and a little chewy.
 However, I’m going to go out on a limb here and say that I felt I was mainly eating the shells, and not getting much filling, percentage-wise.